General Information about the New Bedford Harbor Cleanup

 In total, over several decades, about 1 million cubic yards of PCB contaminated material was dredged from the Harbor by the Superfund program.

 Interim Sediment Cap at Aerovox: Complete

 The highly contaminated Aerovox former mill on Belleville Avenue in New Bedford is being addressed under the Massachusetts Chapter 21E site cleanup program.
-EPA has constructed an interim sediment cap in a 3 acre area subtidal adjoining the Aerovox facility shown on the attached map.
-Construction of the interim sediment cap in 2018-2019 allowed EPA’s final pass dredging to proceed ahead of the ongoing state Aerovox site cleanup which was still at a preliminary stage.
+EPA has constructed an interim sediment cap in a 3 acre area abutting the Aerovox facility to the east, as shown on the attached map.
+Construction of the interim sediment cap in 2018-2019 allowed EPA's final pass dredging to proceed ahead of the ongoing state Aerovox site cleanup which was still at a preliminary stage.
 The interim sediment cap will prevent underlying PCBs (polychlorinated biphenyls) and VOCs (volatile organic compounds, i.e., solvents) from the Aerovox Site from re-contaminating the newly dredged adjacent river sediments in the Harbor.
 Once complete source control is achieved at the Aerovox site via the state 21 E program, the interim sediment cap and underlying contaminated sediments can be removed pursuant to the 1998 Record of Decision for the New Bedford Harbor Superfund Site.

-Subtidal Capping: Underway during 2020
+Subtidal Capping: Completed during 2020

 Intertidal Cleanup: In Progress